MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ring/nf-ring-netringgetpacketatindex.md

 ## -description

-The **NetRingGetPacketAtIndex** method retrieves a packet from a net ring.
+The **NetRingGetPacketAtIndex** function retrieves a packet from a net ring.

 ## -parameters